danielabar/meblog/src/markdown/machines-made-us-care-about-documentation.md

 And then...
 AI coding assistants showed up.

-And suddenly writing documentation is cool.

 ## The Machines Are Reading

 GitHub Copilot introduced [Repository Custom Instructions](https://docs.github.com/en/copilot/customizing-copilot/adding-repository-custom-instructions-for-github-copilot?tool=vscode).
-This feature makes use of a `.copilot/` directory in the root of the project repository.
-This directory contains markdown files that explain the project's architecture, conventions, and best practices.
+It uses a `.copilot/` directory in the root of the project repository, with markdown files that explain the project's architecture, conventions, and best practices.

 And just like that, engineers are starting to do the thing they’ve resisted for years - writing thoughtful and structured documentation.
+Why?
 Because now, documentation doesn’t just help your teammates.
-It helps your AI coding assistant help you.
-It’s an immediate feedback loop.
+It helps your AI coding assistant help you, and that's an immediate feedback loop.

-Here's an [example](https://github.com/Duartemartins/rails_copilot_instructions/blob/master/.github/copilot-instructions.md) for a Rails 8 application.
-This file goes in `.github/copilot-instructions.md`:
+Here's an [example](https://github.com/Duartemartins/rails_copilot_instructions/blob/master/.github/copilot-instructions.md) for a Rails 8 application, placed in `.github/copilot-instructions.md`:

 ```markdown
 # Modern Rails 8 Application